 This can be is attributed to a number of factors such as:

 - Type of night guard.
-Dental night guards come in different types, and each type is prescribed for a given severity of bruxism.
-The three most common types of night guards are: soft, hard, and hybrid (also called dual laminated)
+Dental night guards come in different types.
+The three most common types of night guards are: soft, hard, and dual laminated (also called hybrid)

-The average lifespan of night guards typically given as 2-10 years (sometimes less – for the soft type).
-To understand the reason for this variation, let’s have a look at each type of night guard and its durability.
+The average lifespan of night guards typically given as 1-10 years (sometimes less – for the soft type).
+To understand the reason for this wide span of time, let’s have a look at each type of night guard and its durability.

 This type is commonly prescribed to patients with mild bruxism.
 These are patients who don’t grind or clench their teeth on a nightly basis, and when they do so, the grinding is not so significant.

 The material used to make these night guards is usually soft and doesn’t offer as much durability as other types of night guards, although these soft guards do protect the teeth well against the damages that occur from teeth grinding and jaw clenching.

-So, if you’re a light teeth grinder or jaw clencher, the soft night guard may be a great option for you.
+If you’re a light teeth grinder or jaw clencher, the soft night guard may be a great option for you.

 The next type of night guard is the dual laminate night guard.
 This version is prescribed for moderate to severe bruxism.
-It is usually hard on the outside but soft on the inside, and offers more durability than the soft night guard.
-Again, the longevity of this night guard depends on individual grinding habits.
+It is hard on the outside but soft on the inside, and offers more durability than the soft night guard.
+Again, the longevity of this night guard depends greatly on individual grinding habits.

 Hard Dental Night Guard: 1 to 5+ years

 Last but not least, let’s take a look at the hard dental night guard.
-Generally prescribed for moderate to severe bruxism, this type is more durable than double laminate, as long as it is 2mm thick or more.
+Generally prescribed for moderate to severe bruxism, this type is more durable than the dual laminate, as long as it is 2mm thick or more.